Overnight layover guide. Sleeping facilities in the public zone or boarding area

-Oslo airport is open 24 hours a day, so you can spend the night inside the terminal with no problem.
-Generally, there are very few passengers during the night, so your stay will be quiet and safe.
+Oslo airport is open 24 hours a day, so you can easily spend the night inside the terminal.
+In general, there are few passengers during the night, so your stay will be quiet and safe.

-Where to rest: Many eateries in the terminal have padded benches.
-In addition, there is a chapel inside the enclosure that offers a secluded place to rest.
-In the Arrivals Hall, there are a few reclinable chairs, while in the baggage reclaim area there are long, comfortable couches.
-On the other hand, you can use one of the airport's VIP lounges for more amenities, although these close at night.
-Finally, there are two hotels that are connected to the terminal.
+Where to rest: Many of the food outlets in the terminal have cushioned benches.
+There is also a chapel on the premises which offers a sheltered place to rest.
+There are some reclining seats in the Arrivals Hall, while the baggage claim area has long, comfortable armchairs.
+Alternatively, you can use one of the airport's VIP lounges for more comfort, although they close at night.
+Finally, there is a hotel that is connected to the terminal.

-Baggage: Lockers are available in the P10 car park, so you can forget about your bags until check-in time.
+Baggage: There are lockers in the P10 car park, so you can forget about your bags until check-in time.

 Wi-Fi: The service is free for 4 hours.